Artefacts: Moyra Jones – Self-Guided Learning

 Mode: In-class; Online

 Innovation is a process that involves taking a new idea and giving it value, but it is also about recognizing moments and situations where change is possible, and working with established components to give them additional worth.
 Successful innovation involves delivering a product that is both helpful and meaningful to the people who will use it, a process often engages multiple actors and organizations.
-In order for innovation to bear fruit stakeholders need to have a shared creative mindset and an acceptance of the potential of change.
+In order for innovation to bear fruit, stakeholders need to have a shared creative mindset and an acceptance of the potential for change.
 Today, with concerns about delivering care to a growing population of ageing Canadians, the notion of innovation in dementia care is particularly timely.

 Ideas about innovation are most often employed in creating business models, but this unit tells the story of an innovation that gave new value, not to a cell phone app, but to the lives of elderly people with dementia and the practitioners who worked with them.
 Moyra Jones (1936-2015) was an important Canadian innovator in dementia care and rehabilitation therapy.
 Most well-known for the GentleCare approach to dementia care that she developed and marketed across North America and Europe, Jones began her work in Vancouver in the 1970s.
 As the video components presented in this lesson explain, Jones led a team of practitioners at Valleyview Hospital, BC’s provincial geriatric mental health facility, in the creation of an innovative model of treatment that brought together medicine, rehabilitation and the creative arts.